 Short (Less than 1 year)

 When you invest in a player that no longers play the game, you’re only concern is the health of the overall market.
 That and the popularity of the sport.
-Since football is in full swing, now may not be the time to buy.
-However, if you wait until the off-season a short-term play on one of these could bring some decent profits.
+We love the idea of a short term play if you buy in the offseason.
+However, you could very well be passing up on bigger profits down the road if you decide on a quick flip.
 7/10

 Medium (1 to 5 years)

 The overall market has been more than healthy.
 To say the least.
-Thus, we’d consider a medium length investment to be a much wiser option than a short term play.
-Consider stashing one for a couple of years and see where the market is at.
-If you love it?
+Thus, we’d consider a medium-length investment to be a much wiser option than a short-term play.
+Consider stashing one for a couple of years and see where the market is.
+If you love the prices you’re seeing?
 Sell!
 If not, go long.
 9/10

 Long (5 years plus)

-The most valuable football cards of the 1980s are generally hard.
-Additionally, they tend to be incredibly popular amongst collectors.
+The most valuable football cards of the 1980s feature players that are absolute legends.
+Translation: they ain’t going nowhere.
+Additionally, the cards we just showed you tend to be incredibly popular amongst collectors.
 How about that for demand?
 These two factors should act to push up the valuations along for years to come.
 10/10

 More classic football card reviews: